Pedestrian Accident Attorney in Virginia Beach

 - Driving Under the Influence of Drugs or Alcohol – Everyone knows that drugs and alcohol don’t mix with driving.
 It can be a lethal result for everyone involved.
 Automobiles weighing thousands of pounds and driving down the road at high speeds can easily injure or kill pedestrians and cyclists.
 It’s tragic when this happens.
 Lives are broken, and families can be shattered.

 - Distracted Driving – Distracted driving is becoming more and more of a problem these days.
 Smartphones, in-car entertainment systems, and easy access to a thousand other distractions have taken too much attention away from where it belongs: the road.
 NHTSA estimates that each day approximately 660,000 people use their smartphones while they are driving.
 Distracted driving can turn an otherwise skilled driver into someone who could cause injury.
 Bicyclists and pedestrians are particularly vulnerable to distracted drivers.

-What to Do If You Are Injured in a Bicycle or Pedestrian Accident
+What to Do If You Are Injured in a Pedestrian Accident

 You never want to think about the horrible possibility that you will be involved in an accident as a bicyclist or pedestrian, but it is important to keep the following things in mind if the worst happens:

 - Call emergency services.
 Anytime someone is injured in an accident, call emergency services right away.
 Medical treatment can save lives, but only if it is administered as quickly as possible.
 This is especially true in pedestrian and bicyclist accidents where victims have no protection against the force of a car.
 The police will also arrive when emergency services are called.
 If you can, give all the relevant facts they need.
 Don’t accept blame or let your emotions take over.
 Remember that what you say may be brought up later on.